haseeb33/Book-Store/README.md

+# Book Store
-# Book Store Management PC application
+Book Store Management tool for PCS.

-A program that store  book information:

-Title, Author, Shelf Number

-Price, Quantity, Section Number

-User can:
+1. Add new books (Title, Author, Shelf No., Price, Quantity of Books, Section)

+2. Delete a book

-View all the entries
+3. View All the Books info

-Search an entry

-Insert new entry

-Update an entry

-Delete an entry

-Close the program
+4. Search by(Title, or author, price, quantity, oar location or by any combination)

+5.Update the book records